shbhmexe/Projects-2024/Spotify Clone/README.md

 ![image](https://github.com/user-attachments/assets/7ff2d35d-3445-43bf-a8be-a8e954e6bd50)

 ## 📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👨‍💻 Author
-This project was created by Shubham Shukla.
-Connect with me on LinkedIn.
+This project was created by **Shubham Shukla**.
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/shubham-shukla-62095032a/).